 With the corrected version of the master equation, it was demonstrated \cite{DeLiberato2009} that a harmonic modulation of the qubit-cavity interaction strength in the USC regime with a functional form

 produces extracavity radiation originated from the spontaneous emission of virtual photons existing in the ground state of an ultrastrongly coupled system.
-Calculating the emitted radiation employing the standard master equation [Eq.~(\ref{eq:Lindblad})] instead produces the unphysical picture of generating radiation even when the drive is very far from the cavity resonance, which clearly violates energy conservation rules (see Figure~\ref{fig:Deliberato}).
+Calculating the emitted radiation employing the standard master equation [Eq.~(\ref{eq:Lindblad})] instead produces the unphysical picture of generating radiation even when the drive is very far from the cavity resonance, which clearly violates energy conservation rules (see Fig.~\ref{fig:Deliberato}).

-Another important aspect related to dissipation that has just recently been addressed~\cite{DeLiberato2017} is the impact of the decay rates on the number of photons in the ground state of a system in the USC regime.
-The ground state in an ultrastrongly coupled qubit-cavity system is composed of hybridised qubit-cavity states which lead to a non-zero value of the expectation value of the photon number operator, defined as\footnote{We would like to remind the reader that the photon number operator $\hat{N}$ as defined in traditional quantum optics textbooks is not a good quantum number in the USC regime, as it does not commute with the Quantum Rabi Hamiltonian $[\mathcal{\hat{H}}_R,\hat{N}]\ne0$.
-The consequence is a non-stationary value of the population of photon-number states of the cavity, as shown in \cite{casanova2010}.} $\hat{N}=\langle \hat{a}^{\dag}\hat{a}\rangle$.
+An important aspect related to dissipation that was just recently addressed~\cite{DeLiberato2017} is the impact of the decay rates on the number of photons in the ground state of a system in the USC regime.
+The ground state in an ultrastrongly coupled qubit-cavity system is composed of hybridized qubit-cavity states which lead to a nonzero value of the expectation value of the photon number operator, defined as\footnote{We remind the reader that the photon number operator $\hat{N}$ as defined in traditional quantum optics textbooks is not a good quantum number in the USC regime, as it does not commute with the quantum Rabi Hamiltonian $[\mathcal{\hat{H}}_R,\hat{N}]\ne0$.
+The consequence is a nonstationary value of the population of photonnumber states of the cavity, as shown by \cite{casanova2010}.} $\hat{N}=\langle \hat{a}^{\dag}\hat{a}\rangle$.
 It is then crucial to understand what is the impact of the qubit and cavity decay rates on the population of photons in the USC ground state.
 The result is a bit surprising, as it turns out that the USC effects are only quantitatively affected by losses.
-Thus, USC phenomena such as extracavity emission may be observed in systems with very high losses, even when the usual condition of strong coupling is not satisfied, $\gamma>g$.
+Thus, USC phenomena such as extracavity emission may be observed in systems with very high losses, even when the usual condition of strong coupling is not satisfied $\gamma>g$.